dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 - AIs going for DOMINATION victory will aim for Galleons earlier
 - AIs going for SPACE emphasize getting Apollo earlier
 - AIs with Apollo now better emphasize getting techs for parts
+- AIs with high odds of starting a total war now value units as if always at war

 Civic AI
 - If AI is leader of AP, it now values state religion civics more
 - AI now values benefits it receives from wonders for state religion buildings when computing value for state religion civics
+- AIs with high odds of starting a total war now stay in militaristic civics during short peace intervals
+- AIs will now more often stay with peaceful civics when engaged in wars they're not really committed to, not losing

 Diplomacy AI
 - All AIs will check more frequently for tech trades when well behind in tech race, biggest benefit for those who typically wait longest